Fern davin.50webs.com

 • Debugging relative hyperlinks and image links with Alt-x testlinks Enter.

-• Editing images using IrfranView or MS Paint.
+• Editing images using IrfranView and MS Paint.

 • Ordered and unordered lists: <ul>, <ol> and <li>.